Transandino pipeline

-The Transandino pipeline is a 305 km long crude oil pipeline, which transports oil from Orito, in the Department of Putumayo, to the Pacific port of Tumaco in the Department of Nariño, Colombia.
+The Transandino pipeline is a 305 km crude oil pipeline, which transports oil from Orito, in the Department of Putumayo, to the Pacific port of Tumaco in the Department of Nariño, Colombia.
 The pipeline was built in 1969 with diameters of 10 in, 14 in and 18 in.
 There are four pump stations and four reduce pressure stations.
 The pipeline has the capacity of 190000 oilbbl/d.
 It is operated by Ecopetrol.